finished basement sewell new jersey

 Garden-level lot basement

-Garden-level lots are the middle ground — due to a gentle slope, some of the basement will be poking out above grade, while some of it will be totally underground.
-While it will receive more natural light than a standard-lot basement, there is not enough clearance for a full-sized door for egress.
+Garden-level lots are the middle ground; due to a gentle slope, some of the basement will be poking out above grade, while some of it will be underground.
+Though it will receive more natural light than a standard-lot basement, there is not enough clearance for a full-sized door for egress.

 What can I do with my basement?